 The Microsoft Defender CSP documentation still lists the following configuration node: ./Device/Vendor/MSFT/Defender/Configuration/IntelTDTEnabled.
 Nothing in the documentation indicates that the setting has been deprecated or removed.
 From the documentation alone, administrators would assume the policy is still valid and supported.

-However, systems updated with the February 2026 Windows update reject the node completely.
+However, systems updated with the latest Defender Updates reject the Intel TDT CSP node completely.
 Any attempt to configure it through Intune results in the well-known 65000 error.
 Looking at the device logs reveals the real failure: 0x86000002.
 This error originates from the Windows MDM stack and means the node is no longer supported by the operating system.
 At the same time, the Intune portal itself also provides no indication that the feature has been deprecated.
 So, Microsoft, maybe adding this to start with?

 Because the policy can still be configured and assigned.
 The only visible symptom is the device’s deployment failure.
 From an administrator’s perspective, this creates an awkward situation: